eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

 Have a look at [iceoryx_posh_deployment.cmake](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_posh/cmake/iceoryx_posh_deployment.cmake) for the default values of the constants.

 !!! hint
     With the default values set, the size of `iceoryx_mgmt` is ~64.5 MByte.
 You can reduce the size by decreasing the values from the table via the CMake options.
-The current set values are printed in the CMake stage when building iceoryx.
+The current values are printed in the CMake stage when building iceoryx.

 Example: